Opinion: The Last Word

 Another forum touts the message that men are hard done by.
 It has all the ingredients of another expensive failure, writes Harald Breiding-Buss.

 Initiated by then-Children’s Commissioner Laurie O’Reilly, who unfortunately died before the event, Christchurch ‘movers and shakers’ stage the ‘Fathering the Future Forum’.

-It seemed to have everything going for it: Governor-General Hardie-Boyce would make an appearance, and it was chaired by the most likely next mayor of Christchurch, Gary Moore (who was elected that same year).
+It seemed to have everything going for it: Governor-General Hardie-Boys would make an appearance, and it was chaired by the most likely next mayor of Christchurch, Gary Moore (who was elected that same year).

 The thing was supported by the Chairman of the Employer’s Chamber of Commerce and a top marketing professional (who was later responsible for giving Christchurch the memorable tagline ‘fresh each day’).
 Oh yes, and Ian Grant delivered one of his how-to-be-a-good-dad lectures too.
 If that couldn’t get the father’s movement kickstarted, what could?

 The venue was the awkwardly chosen Christchurch Boys High School, which gave the event a revisionist feel.
 And just to be on the safe side, any community organisations were wiped off the planning whiteboard at an early stage- such a high profile event should not be spoilt by any realism A staunch but tiny bunch of solo mums felt compelled to demonstrate on the day against attempts to turn the time back, which, of course, caught almost more media interest than the event itself.

 After having to hire a telemarketing company to boost attendee numbers to over a hundred, the organisers could claim the event to be officially ‘successful’.